 Christopher Sanchez is a CEO, AI researcher, and policy advisor whose work focuses on how governments, institutions, and companies govern and deploy frontier artificial intelligence amid shifting geopolitical and institutional pressures.
 He is the CEO of Emergent Line, an Adjunct Professor of Practice in Applied AI at EGADE Business School, and an Industry Advisor to leaders and founders at Stanford Graduate School of Business and Cornell Tech.

-His work sits at the intersection of advanced AI systems, institutional decision-making, and public responsibility, with a focus on accountable AI governance, state capacity, and long-term strategic positioning.
-He has particular expertise in Sovereign AI and Sovereign AI Finance—an emerging policy domain he has helped pioneer to enable governments and organizations to finance, deploy, and govern AI as durable public and strategic infrastructure.
-This work approaches AI governance as a public-interest challenge, grounded in the view that institutional and democratic legitimacy, public trust, and long-term capacity are shaped by how advanced systems are designed and deployed.
-It focuses on how institutional design choices determine representation, access, and accountability—and on the conditions under which AI systems either reinforce exclusion or expand participation—drawing on applied research initiatives such as the Global AI Bill of Rights and advisory engagements with regulators, public institutions, and cross-sector leaders.
+His research and advisory work frame AI governance as a public-interest and institutional design challenge, grounded in the view that institutional and democratic legitimacy, public trust, and long-term national and organizational capacity are shaped by how advanced systems are architected, financed, and governed.
+His work examines and articulates how institutional design choices influence representation, access, accountability, and competitiveness—and the conditions under which AI systems can either reinforce structural exclusion or expand participation.
+This work builds on applied research initiatives such as the Global AI Bill of Rights, as well as advisory engagements with regulators, public institutions, and cross-sector leaders.
+Through this work, he contributes to defining institutional and capital frameworks through which advanced AI systems can be governed as long-term public and strategic infrastructure.

 Christopher Sanchez is a frequent speaker and public commentator on AI, policy, and geopolitics, and a permanent columnist for Fast Company México.
 His analysis and writing have appeared in national and international outlets including The Wall Street Journal, WIRED México, and MIT Sloan México.
 In 2024, he was recognized by Forbes México as one of the country’s Top 35 AI Leaders for contributions spanning business, public policy, and governance.